Australian Cruise Academy

 CAMP FIRES are part of the houseboat experience tadition.
 Take a fire pot with you.

-1. You can expect the riverbank site to be clean with no evidence of the traditional camp fire.
+1. You should expect the riverbank to be clean with no evidence of the traditional camp fire, OR perhaps a clean patch of burnt ground with stones around it.
+(Better than garbage)

-IF YOUR SITE NOT CLEAN WHEN YOU ARRIVE, make sure you clean up the site and take the rubbish with you to the garbage bins located at the pump out sites.
+IF YOUR SITE IS NOT CLEAN WHEN YOU ARRIVE, make sure you clean before you leave and take the rubbish with you to the garbage bins located at the pump out sites.

 BE A GOOD RIVER CITIZEN ...